 Transfers - - Make sure you use the EDIT Tab on top right of their page.
 Click on SUGGEST A CORRECTION - then ask for a transfer.
 Requests by e-mails, etc will be deleted.

 Please do not ask for transfers unless you contribute more content & are going to maintain the page.
 Remember, it isn't about numbers but quality to those you maintain.
-I will keep my relatives pages.
+None of my relatives pages will be transferred.

 I think 'Find A Grave' is the next best thing to the real cemeteries when they are too far to travel.
 Names would not be recorded into Find a Grave database, to be found, if not for the time & efforts of ALL contributors.
 It is the best way to give back to our ancestors, and others who are looking for family...Everyone deserves to be remembered, no matter how long ago they died.
 It is not about numbers, it is about people who came before.
 Their names should not be forgotten.
 It is about caring...Life is a gift, with deep roots...Someday, everyone will be an ancestor.